GJeannin0/BlogPost/index.md

 }
 ```

-Doubling the capacity everytime it needs to expands allows the DynArray to quickly adapts its capacity in order to perform well even if a lot of elements are being pushed in.
+Doubling the capacity every time it needs to expands allows the DynArray to quickly adapt its capacity in order to perform well even if a lot of elements are being pushed in.